Clinical Psychology

 Your application will be processed and assessed by the Faculty Committee on Admissions only after the receipt of:

-• Three letters of recommendation (if not already submitted through PSYCAS; At least one letter of recommendation should be from a doctoral-level psychologist.)
+• Three letters of recommendation (if not already submitted through PsychologyCAS; At least one letter of recommendation must be from a doctoral-level psychologist.)

 • A general autobiographical statement explaining your interest in this academic program as it relates to your career goals (in 500 words or less) should be uploaded to your PCOM application portal.

-• Graded writing sample or professional report or evaluation (APA-style research paper preferred.)
+• Graded writing sample or redacted professional report or evaluation (APA-style research paper preferred.)

 As an applicant to PCOM's Doctor of Psychology in Clinical Psychology program, you are responsible for ensuring that all admissions materials are completed accurately and submitted in a timely manner.